expo/expo/packages/jest-expo/README.md

 ### Installation

-- To install the compatible version of `jest-expo` for your project, run: `expo install jest-expo`
+- To install the compatible version of `jest-expo` and `jest` for your project, run: `expo install jest-expo jest`.
 - Add the following config to `package.json`:

   ```json